medusajs/medusa/docs/content/admin/quickstart.md

 If you wish to change the port you can simply change the `7000` to your desired port.

 However, if you change your Medusa admin port, you need to change it in your Medusa server.
-The Medusa server has the Medusa admin and store URLs set in the configurations to avoid CORS issues.
+The Medusa server has the Medusa admin and store URLs set in the configurations to avoid Cross-Origin Resource Sharing (CORS) issues.

 To change the URL of the Medusa admin in the server, add a new environment variable `ADMIN_CORS` or modify it if you already have it to your Admin URL: